 This was the third CPD audit for operating department practitioners.
 Their previous audits took place in September 2008 and September 2010.
-The following table compares the results from these three audits.
+The table below compares the results from these three audits.

-Table 41 - Comparison with previous audits, operating department practitioners
+Table 40 - Comparison with previous audits - operating department practitioners